-“Supplier” means any firm or individual that provides a product or service or undertakes any activity for or on behalf of Bain, either directly or indirectly.
+“Supplier” means any firm, individual or third party that provides a product or service or undertakes any activity for or on behalf of Bain, either directly or indirectly.

 “Supplier Representative” means any individual who works for a Supplier, whether under a contract of employment or any other contract (written or oral) where an individual undertakes to do personally any work or services for the Supplier and includes, without limitation, Supplier’s principals, officers, directors, employees and independent contractors.